-To summarize, when two initial conditions are small enough -- but not identically $0$ -- we can apply an appropriate time shift after which the two solutions remain close to each other.
-We call this phenomenon \emph{universality of small initial conditions} (USIC).
+which is independent of $\varepsilon$.
+This is the time shift we are using at Figure \ref{fig_USIC_metapop2} where it seems to work quiet well. \end{remark} } To summarize, when two initial conditions are small enough -- but not identically $0$ -- we can apply an appropriate time shift after which the two solutions remain close to each other.